siberianfox/g2wiki/Homing-g2.md

 The inputs are 3.3v logic inputs and **must not have 5v applied to them or you will burn out the inputs**.
 Optical inputs can also be used providing the swing between 0 and 3.3 volts.

-In g2 inputs are sensitive to the leading edge of the transition – so falling edge for NO and rising for NC.
-When an input triggers it enters a lockout state for some period of time where it will not trigger again (a deglitching mechanism).
-Typically about 50 ms.
+Inputs are sensitive to the leading edge of the transition – so falling edge for NO and rising for NC.
+As a de-glitching mechanism when an input triggers it enters a lockout state for a brief period (typically ~50 ms) where it will not trigger again.

 Additionally, on the TinyG v9 and some other boards these inputs are electrically de-glitched with a resistor-capacitor pair and also transient protected for electrostatic discharge.
 The RC circuit performs a pull-up of the signal and prevents spurious noise from getting into the line.
 If you are using a Due-based g2 or some other config we recommend using this circuit or something like it:

 ![](images/digital_input.jpg)

 ### Switch Wiring
+Mount a switch for each axis that will be homed and connect to an input.
 To connect a switch to an input pin simply wire the switch across the ground and the input.
-This applies to both normally open (NO) and normally closed (NC) switches.
-Each switch may be selected for NO or NC independently.
+Each input may be selected for NO or NC independently.
 We recommend using NC switches for better noise immunity to prevent false firings.

-Wire a single switch to each axis that will be homed.
-It is preferable to have a unique input for each homing axis but it is possible to share an input across two or more axes.
-In this case the homing routine cannot automatically back off a homing switch that is closed at the start of the homing cycle.
+While it is possible to share an input with two or more switches it is preferable to have a unique input for each homing axis.
+A shared input will not allow the homing routine to automatically back off a homing switch that is closed at the start of the homing cycle.
+If inputs are shared and a switch is closed at the start of a cycle homing will throw an error instead of just backing off the closed switch and continuing.

 The following configuration is typical for most milling machines and 3D printers: